Mercy-Iyanu/chimoney-interledger-payout-docs/README.md

 ## 🌍 Context

 This was written as part of a competitive technical writing challenge.
 The goal was to create beginner-friendly, accurate, and helpful API docs based on a real Chimoney endpoint.

+## 🌱 What I Learned

+Participating in this challenge helped me improve not just my technical writing, but also my ability to:

+- **Write developer-first documentation** that's clear, casual, and genuinely useful
+- **Anticipate and solve common integration problems** by debugging real API calls
+- **Explain technical concepts** like Interledger and payment pointers in beginner-friendly language
+- **Work with API reference docs and Swagger explorers** as a user would

+## 🧑‍💻 About Me

+I'm a frontend engineer passionate about building developer tools and writing helpful, no-fluff technical content.
+Currently exploring **green software**, **developer experience (DX)**, and **API design**.

 ## 🔗 Related